Reviews You Can Rely On

 Ride Comfort

-The concave shaping of the Flex cradled our feet comfily, keeping us on the board in any terrain.
+The concave shaping of the Flex cradled our feet comfortably, keeping us on the board in any terrain.
 The padded grip tape is also a welcome addition on top of the flexible trilaminate deck material.

 exway flex - we found the flex to offer excellent deck comfort, with padded grip...